Zev Yaroslavsky: Transportation

 As a county supervisor, Yaroslavsky sat on the board of directors of the Metropolitan Transportation Authority.
-In 1998, citing concerns about the MTA's mounting internal problems, growing debt and myriad subway construction mishaps and cost overruns, Yaroslavsky sponsored a controversial ballot initiative, Proposition A, to prevent transit sales tax monies from being used to build underground rail lines.
-Yaroslavsky argued that mass transit could be achieved less expensively and more efficiently through light-rail and dedicated busways than through subways at a cost of $300 million per mile.
+He led a campaign to ban the use of the transit sales tax to fund further expansions of the Los Angeles subway.
+He sponsored controversial ballot initiative, Proposition A, to that end.
+Yaroslavsky argued that mass transit could be achieved less expensively and more efficiently through light-rail and dedicated busways than through subways.
 Critics portrayed Proposition A as too extreme and argued that it would prevent subways from coming to the county's minority neighborhoods.
+Critics also pointed to Yaroslavsky's role earlier in the decade blocking the E Line (Expo line) expansion to Santa Monica, which ultimately was completed in 2016.
+The ballot initiative passed with 68.1 percent support in November 1998.
+As a result of the ballot initiative, there was no subsequent expansion of the Los Angeles metro to the Eastside.
+According to Ethan Elkind, "Many observers considered the measure to be a referendum on the MTA," which was a deeply unpopular agency.

-But county voters, including those in heavily minority areas, overwhelmingly supported Yaroslasky's MTA Reform and Accountability Act.
-In the meantime, Yaroslavsky pushed for a 14-mile dedicated busway that would cut through the San Fernando Valley on paved right-of-ways.
+Yaroslavsky pushed for a 14-mile dedicated busway that would cut through the San Fernando Valley on paved right-of-ways.
 It was nicknamed the "Napkin Line" because Yaroslavsky drew the route on a Varig napkin while flying home from studying a similar system in Curitiba, Brazil.
 Officially called the "Orange Line," the $350-million busway began service in 2005 and soon achieved ridership numbers that far exceeded planners' predictions and led to better freeway commute times.
 "This is one of Metro's greatest success stories," the agency's deputy CEO said.

+In Ethan Elkind's history of the Los Angeles rail system, he writes that Yaroslavsky shifted his attitudes on light rail and subway rail after becoming a county supervisor and being less beholden to homeowner interests in Cheviot Hills and Rancho Park.
 Money was restored to subway construction and other major transit projects in 2008, when county voters approved a half-cent sales tax measure promoted by Yaroslavsky and Los Angeles Mayor Antonio Villaraigosa.
 Measure R is expected to generate $40 billion over 30 years.
 The measure detailed specific rail and highway projects that will be undertaken, including the Purple Line subway on the Westside and the Expo Line, a light rail project backed by Yaroslavsky that begins in Downtown Los Angeles and will end in Santa Monica when completed in 2017.
 The supervisor was also an early proponent of easing Westside traffic by converting Pico and Olympic Boulevards into complementary one-way thoroughfares.